DiogoWernek/Zingen/README.md

 **Key Features:**

-- *Fully responsive layout for mobile, tablet, and desktop.*
+- *Fully responsive layout for mobile and desktop.*

 - *Clean and modern UI design.*